Asashou/notes/03_collections/03_collections.md

     - ubuntu/deb repositories
     - advanced: from original source code, might require compiling

-- collection
+- collections
+    - data types for storing multiple values together as one variable
-    - sequence
+    - sequences
-        - tuple
+        - tuples
-        - list
+        - lists
     - mapping
         - dictionary
         - ordered dictionary

 - sequences:
     - tuples
+        - comes from words like "quadruple, quintuple, etc"
+        - wiki: "A tuple is a finite ordered list of elements"
         - denoted by **parentheses**, contain comma separated list of objects
         - can hold anything: integers, floats, strings, etc.
         - once declared, **cannot** be modified: "immutable"